s-makin/discourse-offline-helper/README.md

 # discourse-offline-helper (doh)

-Features:
-* Download discourse documentation locally into markdown files, conserving the navigation structure
-* Convert downloaded files into a Sphinx-compatible format.
-This includes:
+Downloads a discourse documentation set and transforms into a Canonical Sphinx starter pack-compatible format, ready to build.

+## Features
-  * creating or renaming missing index files
+* Creates or renames missing index files
-  * replacing hyperlinks to internal discourse pages with the local filepath (e.g. `[Some guide](/t/123)` becomes `[Some guide](how-to/some-guide)`)
+* Replaces hyperlinks to internal discourse pages with the local filepath (e.g. `[Some guide](/t/123)` becomes `[Some guide](how-to/some-guide)`)
-  * creating h1 headers if the Discourse pages don't already have them
+* Creates h1 headers if the Discourse pages don't already have them
-  * appending a simple toctree to index pages (alphabetical order, `maxdepth 2`)
+* Appends a simple toctree to index pages (alphabetical order, `maxdepth 2`)
-  * replacing `[note]` admonitions with `{note}` and `[note=caution]` with `{caution}`
-* Build Sphinx docs with the built-in starter pack
+* Replaces `[note]` discourse syntax
+* (Planned) Will replace `[tab]` discourse syntax
+* (Planned) Will replace `<href>` anchors with regular markdown headings
+* (Planned) Will autogenerate MyST heading targets
+* (Planned) PDF features
+* (Planned) Package doh module for easier UI

-## Quickstart
+## Demo

-The following instructions will show you how to set up your environment, run the script on a small documentation set ([Charmed OpenSearch](https://charmhub.io/opensearch)), and build it locally with the starter pack.
+Set up your Python environment, run the script on a small documentation set ([Charmed OpenSearch](https://charmhub.io/opensearch)), and build it locally with the starter pack.

 Clone the repo and enter its root directory:
 ```
-git clone git@github.com:a-velasco/offline-helper.git
+git clone git@github.com:s-makin/discourse-offline-helper.git
-cd offline-helper
+cd discourse-offline-helper
 ```

-Start a virtual environment (called `demo` in the commands below):
+Start a virtual Python environment (called `demo` in the commands below):
 ```
 python3 -m venv demo
 source demo/bin/activate